Lyme Disease 101

 False, about 30% of people never develop an erythema migrans rash.
 Of those who do, fewer than 20% will develop the “classic” bull’s-eye rash.

-What other diseases is Lyme commonly misdiagnosed as?
+What other diseases can Lyme be mistaken for?

 MS, ALS, ADHD, fibromyalgia, chronic fatigue syndrome, Parkinson’s or mental illness.